chibuzoraustine/mpw-smart-account/README.md

   - email
   - password

-The access token gotten afetr authenticating will be used to access the remaining routes
+The access token gotten after authenticating will be used to access the remaining routes

 ## User